swalker6663/Cyber-Portfolio/Linux/README.md

-Step 3: Create User Group and Collaborative Folder
+## Create User Group and Collaborative Folder

 Add an engineers group to the system.